COVID-19-plots/maincovidplotsrepo/README.md

 ## Blog

-#### 2020-March-23 : South Korea is correctly highly praised, and has brought it's growth rate way down to 1.5% new cases per day.
+#### 2020-March-23 : South Korea seems stuck.

+South Korea is correctly highly praised, and has brought it's growth rate way down to 1.5% new cases per day.
 But it's stuck.
 It's been like that for 10 days.
 As long as it stays like that, it means the country can't go back to fully normal.
 They might have to change their strategy in some way, add some new approach if they are to get back to normal.

 #### 2020-March-23 : Social distancing is not working in Italy.

 It's been 14 days since Italy went on national lockdown, on March 9th.
 While daily growth rate came down below 20%, it is still above 10%.
 At that rate, it's hospitals will be twice as overwhelmed every 9 days.
 Terrifyingly, it's going to get a lot worse.

 #### 2020-March-23 : No signs of warmer weather regions being different.

 Growth rates in Australia, Brazil, Africa below the Sahara, India, are all in the 20% to 30% or more per day, just like everywhere else.
 India was an exception until recently, but sadly, is not an exception any more.

 #### 2020-March-09 : Signs of a trend?